THHN vs Romex Wire

 Several benefits are associated with each component in the THHN acronym:

 - Thermoplastic: This refers to thermoplastic insulation, which includes materials such as polyethylene (PE) and polyvinyl chloride (PVC).
-It’s easy to work with and strip these materials, and they come in several colors.
+It’s easy to work with and strip these materials; they come in several colors.

-- High-heat resistance: THHN wires are rated for as high as 90 degrees Celsius, meaning they are appropriate for most building types.
+- High heat resistance: THHN wires are rated for temperatures as high as 90 degrees Celsius, making them appropriate for most building types.

 - Nylon coating: A nylon jacket wraps around the wire, protecting it from cuts and abrasions as well as destructive agents such as chemicals, oil and water.